DockFrankenstein/SL-Translation-Magizmo/docs/docs/manual/basics/preview.md

 :::info Note
 Scenes will be automatically changed when selecting an item in the hierarchy.
 This won't happen if item is in the currently loaded scene or if it doesn't exist in any of them.
 :::

+## Scenes

+Not every entry has it's scene.
+They are created for items that would benefit from having a preview or when they are easy to make.
+They also need to be possible to reconstruct (e.g. SCP-079 uses a lot of post processing effects on it's UI, so there is no way to preview it in SLTM).

 ## Elements